HarisKhan2212/Museum-Exhibition/README.md

 You can now interact with the Exhibition Curation Platform locally!

+Disclaimer! the account system is currently not used for anything so no test account is needed.

 Future Enhancements:
 Add more filtering options based on exhibition types and dates.
 Implement advanced search functionality to allow users to find specific artworks.